nus-cs2113-AY2122S2/tp/docs/team/seanhowb.md

 7. Added JUnit tests
     - Added JUnit tests to `AddCommand`, `ListCommand`, `UpdateCommand`, `CalculateInputCommand`, `GeneralFunctions`, `HelpCommand`, `DeleteCommand`,  `Parser`, `ByeCommand`, `MindMyMoney`, `Ui`.
-    - Increased the test coverage for these classes to 88% classes and 87% lines covered
+    - Increased the test coverage for these classes to 88% classes and 87% lines covered.
     - Implemented functions to allow capturing of terminal output, used throughout other JUnit tests.

 8. Miscellaneous